Skip to main content

 What Is AI Search Share of Voice?

 This matters because AI search is where an increasing share of purchase decisions begin.
-Research from 2026 shows that 47% of B2B buyers and 38% of consumers now use AI-powered search as their starting point for product evaluation.
+Gartner projects that 25% of search volume will shift to AI engines by 2026, and a 2026 Wynter survey found that 84% of B2B CMOs now use AI or LLMs for vendor discovery.
 If your brand is invisible in these conversations, you are losing consideration before you even know there was an opportunity.

 Why Traditional SOV Metrics Don’t Work for AI Search